Clothing Advertisements: Examples, Scripts & Best Practices for 2026

 • “Exclusive drop: Limited to 100.
 Be the first to own this bold new collection” (power + power + emotional)

-What are the top 5 promotional strategies?
+What are the 5 promotional strategies for clothing?

 1. Social Paid Advertising